 Being part of English Heritage means working somewhere a little different.
 No matter what they do and where they do it, our people play a crucial role in protecting and presenting some of the greatest places in England for the benefit and enjoyment of all.

 In 2019/20, we welcomed over 6.2 million people to our staffed sites, including 325,000 education visitors.
 We launched an appeal to help fund important conservation work of the country’s largest collection of historic wall paintings, raising over £135,000 from our Members and supporters.
 However, early in 2020, with just three financial years to run until we became self-funding, the Covid-19 crisis struck.

-This report reflects on the work undertaken during 2019/20, culminating in the lead into the start of the global pandemic, and is subject to filing confirmation from Companies House.View report
+This report reflects on the work undertaken during 2019/20, culminating in the lead into the start of the global pandemic.View report